Yogesh-K-Matkar/react_concept_react_app/README.md

   In React, most components are uncontrolled components by default unless their values are bound to a state variable..

-    - Controlled Data Hooks (Reflect changes immediately in DOM and on UI onChange - Sync Data - Operations:- Input value):- useState
+    - **Controlled Components** Data is tightly bind to Hooks values (Reflect changes immediately in DOM and on UI onChange - Sync Data - Operations:- Input value):- useState

-    - UnControlled Data Hooks (Does not reflect changes in DOM and not on UI onChange - Non-Sync Data - Operations:- Background values,timer):- useRefs
+    - **UnControlled Components** Data not bind with Hooks values (Does not reflect changes in DOM and not on UI onChange - Non-Sync Data - Operations:- Background values,timer):- useRefs

 - The 'use' prefixes in a function name is all React Hooks.

-    - Types Of Hooks:-
+    - **Types Of Hooks**:-

-      - State Management:-
+      - **State Management**:-

         - Simple Value State Management(Form simple values not more then 3 controls):-

-            1. useState(State Management with re-rendering- Simple, local state mean state value scope remain in same single component where its defined)
+            1. **useState**(State Management with re-rendering- Simple, local state mean state value scope remain in same single component where its defined)

-                Scenario :-
+                **Scenario** :-

                 Use only when form is simple has not more then 2 to 3 inputs.